We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Exactly right.

-How about your vision of how money should go, sucked into the rat hole of expansionist collectivist government.
+Sucked into the rat hole of expansionist collectivist government.

-I'll put my record up against yours any time, Mr. President.
+I'll put my record up against yours anytime, Mr. President.

-I think maybe Governor Romney needs to find a more delicate way to phrase that, but I I think your idea is spot on.
+I think maybe Governor Romney needs to find a more delicate way to phrase that, but I think your idea is spot on.

 Thank you, sir.